openbmc/openbmc/poky/documentation/ref-manual/features.rst

        just disables the mechanism which forces an non-empty password for the root user.

+-  *lic-pkgs:* Installs license packages for all packages installed in a given image.

 -  *overlayfs-etc:* Configures the ``/etc`` directory to be in ``overlayfs``.
    This allows to store device specific information elsewhere, especially if the root filesystem is configured to be read-only.